EU in talks on further Russia expulsions

 Bulgaria and Romania might also follow, they added.

-And the UK was helping Czech diplomats make the case to allies that Russian spies blew up an ammunitions warehouse in Czech the town of Vrbětice in 2014, just as they tried to kill a former Russian spy in England in 2018.
+And the UK was helping Czech diplomats make the case to allies that Russian spies blew up an ammunitions warehouse in the Czech town of Vrbětice in 2014, just as they tried to poison a former Russian spy in England in 2018.

 When asked if the UK will expel any Russians, a British official told this website on Sunday: "We will continue to coordinate our response to Russia's hostile actions with a wide range of international partners".